georgiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 However, third-party sites are independent of government sources and are not sponsored by these government agencies.
 Because of this, record availability cannot be guaranteed.

-How To Put Money In Jail Inmates Book In Georgia?
+How To Put Money In Jail Inmates' Books in Georgia?

 In Georgia, the inmates are provided with a trust account, similar to an account opened with a bank.
 Through this medium, relatives and loved ones can send money to an inmate in person, online, by phone, or by mail.

-• Internet: To fund an inmate’s account online, use any of the following platforms: JPAY, Touchpay, Access Secure Deposits, and Western Union.
+• Online: Friends and family may also fund an inmate’s account online, using any of the following platforms: JPAY, Touchpay, Access Secure Deposits, and Western Union.
 Note that the Western Union online deposit process requires the description above.
 Also, these platforms may charge varying transaction fees.
 All online transactions require a debit or credit card.

 Jpay